GeekyAnts/NativeBase_Flutter/README.md

 ```
 **NativeBaseProvider needs to be on top of widget tree in order to resolve the tokens from the theme**

-`NativeBase` Tokens can also be access using `NativeBaseProvider` class as shown below.
+NativeBase Tokens can also be access using `NativeBaseProvider` class `of` method as shown below.
 ```dart
 NativeBaseProvider.of(context).component.heading.md.fontSize;
 NativeBaseProvider.of(context).component.heading.md.letterSpacing;
 ```
-The above code snippet will return token value of md `fontSize` and `letterSpacing` for `Heading` widget.
+The above code snippet will return token value of `md` `fontSize` and `letterSpacing` for `Heading` widget.

 **NOTE: NativeBase Token resolver engine resolves the token from the theme**